avichal24/Heart-Health-Prediction/README.md

 ## Conclusion

-Now, eversince the model is trained perfectly therefore it can be great helping hand for the medical staff to predict if the patient at their door is healthy from heart or not, and would surely help the person to get a proper treatment for the diagnosis he had gone through our model.
+Now, eversince the model is trained perfectly therefore it can be a great helping hand for the medical staff to predict if the patient at their door is healthy from heart or not, and would surely help the person to get a proper treatment for the diagnosis he had gone through my model.

 # Hi, I'm Avichal Srivastava ! 👋

-You can reach out to me at: srivastavaavichal007@gmail.com LinkedIn: www.linkedin.com/in/avichal-srivastava-186865187
+You can reach out to me at: srivastavaavichal007@gmail.com

+LinkedIn: www.linkedin.com/in/avichal-srivastava-186865187

 ## 🚀 About Me